NicKarlovich/oneDNDConversion/doc.md

     * Damage: You make an attack roll against the target.
 Your bonus to hit equals your Strength modifier + your Proficiency Bonus.
 On a hit, the target takes Bludgeoning damage equal to 1 + your Strength modifier.
     * Grapple: The target must succeed on a Strength or Dexterity saving throw (it chooses which), or it has the Grappled condition.
 The DC for the saving throw and any escape attempts equals 8 + your Strength modifier + your Proficiency Bonus.
 This grapple is possible only if the target is no more than one size larger than you and if you have a hand free to grab it.
     * Shove: The target must succeed on a Strength or Dexterity saving throw (it chooses which), or you either push the target 5 feet away or cause it to have the Prone condition.
 The DC for the saving throw equals 8 + your Strength modifier + your Proficiency Bonus.
 This shove is possible only if the target is no more than one size larger than you.

+## Species
+* Renamed from Races
+* There's a bunch of changes I don't care to go over them
+* Important thing to know is that they no longer grant you racial ASI bonuses those are instead granted by your background which you can choose or create your own of.

 ## Bastions
 Just look up the bastions document or wait for them to comeout, they're new stronghold rules and nothing we've seen before, doesn't make sense to repeat them here.